 We operate an appointment only system.
 Please be aware that currently appointments can only be booked by telephone.
 We do not book appointments via email or letters.

 The surgery is open for consulting at the following times:

-Please telephone or call in to the surgery.
-We would encourage you to consult with the same doctor whenever possible as this helps them to get to know you better
+Please telephone the surgery to book any appointments.
+We would encourage you to consult with the same doctor whenever possible as this helps them to get to know you better.

 If you are late for your appointment you may not be seen.
 This is at the discretion of the clinician.